usheerf/charts/stable/weave-scope/README.md

 This chart contains two subcharts (*weave-scope-frontend* and *weave-scope-agent*) which deploy the corresponding components of Weave Scope, an interactive container monitoring and visualization application.

-Either subchart can be deployed on its own (set the "enabled" value to "false" for the chart you want to suppress) or the two can be deployed together (the default).
+Either subchart can be deployed on its own (set the "enabled" value to "false" for the chart you want to suppress) or the two can be deployed together (the default)..

 ## Compatibility notes